No Discipline or Willpower? No Problem. That’s Not What Got You Fat Anyway

 3. Move without “finding time.”

 Swap one seated call for a walking call.
-Fifteen minutes of steady movement adds up across a week without asking your schedule for more time.
-I used to think exercise had to be a one-hour gym session.
-Now I just build motion into the margins of my day.
+Fifteen minutes of steady movement adds up across a week.

 4. Plan instead of react.